wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

 - Make sure the name of the environment is `env`.

 - Select the base interpreter.
-Make sure to use the same version of Python that is selected for your web app (in runtime.txt or the **Application Settings** blade of your web app in the Azure Preview Portal).
+Make sure to use the same version of Python that is selected for your web app (in runtime.txt or the <!-- deleted by customization **Application Settings** blade of your web app in the Azure Preview Portal) --><!-- keep by customization: begin --> site configuration page) <!-- keep by customization: end -->.

 - Make sure the option to download and install packages is checked.